ladychb/ils_study/README.md

 *data/borda* also contains the data split domain for the use with **borda.py**.

- Finally, the collected data for the different study-phases can be found in the folder **data/study-data**.
+ Finally, the collected data for the different study phases and additional analysis can be found in the folder **data/study-data**.
- *Note:* This data is also used by the R scripts.
+ *Note:* **all_data.xlsx** is also used by the R scripts.

  We provide the R scripts to our analysis in the folder **R code/**.
  These calculations were done in R Studio but should also run in any new R IDE.